 After selecting VT MAK’s CGF platform, VR-Forces (for animation and scenarios), and VR-Vantage (for 3D visualisation) simulation software, Naval Group briefed Antycip Simulation to adapt the software to the specific operational needs of the French Navy, as well as the design and implementation of the projection system for the immersive training environment.

 Each simulator provides an immersive solution, allowing defence personnel to train in front of a 270° curved image projected onto a 16m wide dome.

 An essential requirement for the simulators was to allow users to detect and recognise moving objects (planes, helicopters, ships, etc.) from a large distance.
 This was made possible thanks to the projectors high resolution (2560 x 1600 pixels).
-The simulation also shows infrared and image intensification images, allowing users to also be trained in night time and low light operations.
+The simulation also shows infrared and image intensification images, allowing users to also be trained in the night time and low light operations.

-The COTS software solutions chosen by Naval Group, which are distributed exclusively in Europe by Antycip Simulation, were adapted and tailored to match the specific needs of the French Navy.
+The COTS software solutions chosen by the Naval Group, which are distributed exclusively in Europe by Antycip Simulation, were adapted and tailored to match the specific needs of the French Navy.
 Alain Nguyen, Major Account Manager for Antycip Simulation France, explains: “Our software tools are project managed by Naval Group and integrated into a larger global software and hardware solution.
-These allow naval personnel to create scenarios for their training exercises, with an immersive and realistic rendering, both for the onboard tactical operations team, who manage the ships operations and at a 3D visualisation level for the actual personnel manning the simulated weapon systems.”
+These allow naval personnel to create scenarios for their training exercises, with an immersive and realistic rendering, both for the onboard tactical operations team, who manage the ship’s operations and at a 3D visualisation level for the actual personnel manning the simulated weapon systems.”